 Raelene Wagoner has been a First Violinist of the LSO for over 20 years and has served as a Board member of the Loudoun Symphony for the past four years.

-Wagoner is Chief Human Capital Officer for CVP.
+Wagoner is Vice President, Talent Management at Unison.
 She has over 25 years of experience in technology firms as an HR executive, consulting delivery leader, and engineer.
 She has led the HR components of several mergers and acquisitions, as well as international experience in Latin America, Europe and Asia.
 Before joining CVP, Raelene spent 7 years as the HR executive in Mantas, a software company, and over 12 years at SRA International as a consulting delivery leader.

 Raelene holds a BS in Computer Science and a Music minor from the College of William and Mary.
 Raelene is a Trustee on the William and Mary Foundation and former Board member of the William and Mary Career Center Employer Advisory Board.